-The TWIA Claims Department has instituted sweeping changes over the last few years and continues to boost its operational capabilities.
-The claims management team has developed a detailed catastrophe plan, created a robust vendor management program, improved communications with policyholders, adjusters, and agents, and increased the speed and accuracy of claims handling via updated technology and quality control measures.
-These changes have resulted in a verified, quantifiable improvement in customer service.
-TWIA Claims has implemented a customer survey program, with excellent results, and many key performance metrics for objective measurement of the claims handling process.
-These metrics include:
+The TWIA Claims Department has instituted sweeping changes over the last few years and continues to enhance its operational capabilities.
+Hurricanes Dolly and Ike revealed shortcomings in prior procedures, including vendor management, catastrophe planning, quality assurance, and training, as well as with the level of managerial oversight present at that time.
+The current Claims management team has addressed all of these areas and developed a detailed Catastrophe Plan; created a robust vendor management program; improved communications with policyholders, adjusters and agents; and increased speed and accuracy of claims handling via updated technology and quality control measures.
+The following list summarizes the Claims Department's accomplishments in these areas.